 On March 15, 2013, The Cornucopia Institute sent a letter to Dr. Margaret Hamburg, then FDA Commissioner, requesting that the agency reconsider their June 2012 decision to deny the citizen petition by Dr. Joanne Tobacman, which requested the removal of carrageenan from the FDA’s list of approved food additives.

-Cornucopia will testify and offer written comments to the National Organic Standards Board (NOSB) on removing carrageenan from the National List at the spring 2016 NOSB meeting.
+Cornucopia testified and offered written comments to the National Organic Standards Board (NOSB) on removing carrageenan from the National List at the spring 2016 NOSB meeting.
 Watch for updates on our progress and steps you can take to help before the final vote in November 2016.

 More on Carrageenan